facebookresearch/silk/doc/usage/evaluation.md

 ## ScanNet

 The ScanNet evaluation has been run using the [Unsupervised R&R](https://github.com/mbanani/unsupervisedRR) implementation.
 We provide our own [fork](https://github.com/gleize/unsupervisedRR) as a git submodule in this SiLK repository.
-The modification we've made are only to accomodate the running of SiLK, SuperPoint & LoFTR.
+The modification we've made are only to accommodate the running of SiLK, SuperPoint & LoFTR.
 The evaluation protocol itself has not been changed (for fair comparison).

 To pull the ScanNet eval pipeline, please run
 ```bash